What does the office of study abroad do? ↓

 - ISEP Exchange participants are charged tuition, fees, room and board

 - ISEP Direct participants are not charged by UNC Asheville but are charged through ISEP

 - Non-Exchange program participants are not charged by UNC Asheville

 - UNC Asheville faculty-led program participants are charged program fees which includes UNC Asheville summer tuition.

 The Registrar’s office contacts students by their UNC Asheville email, reminding them to get their RAN from their advisor and pre-register online during their registration period.
-If student’s will not have access to internet during their pre-registration time, the study abroad office can assist the student by registering for them.
-The student will email Diane Royer (email@example.com) in the study abroad office with the CRN, Name of course and RAN.
+If student’s will not have access to the internet during their pre-registration time, the study abroad office can assist the student by registering for them.
+The student will email the Study Abroad office, email@example.com, with the CRN, Name of course and RAN.

 Postponing Your Program to a Different Semester ↓